Intervue/Data-structures-algorithms-for-interviews/nextquestions.md

 - last question of divide and conquer to be done (2d array)
 - matrix chain multiplication using 2d array to be done later
 - longest common subsequence method to be done
+- DP question3 to be done
+- DP question4 to be done
+- DP question5 to be done
+- DP question6 to be done
+- DP question7 to be done